Planning and Managing Budgets

-The CMBD Planning & Managing Budgets workshop takes a comprehensive and detailed look at budgetary control.
+The CMBD Planning & Managing Budgets two-day workshop takes a comprehensive and detailed look at budgetary control.
 The course covers both revenue and capital budgeting as both need to be considered in most organisations.
 Revenue budgeting is the main focus as this is concerned with forecasts of revenue and operating costs, and is therefore included in a budgeted profit and loss forecast.
 Capital budgeting is concerned with capital expenditure on individual projects or assets, and therefore affects the budgeted balance sheet.
 This form of capital budgeting applies to all organisations, but may be a minor issue in some.

 Accurate budgeting requires detailed and accurate preparation and control.
 There is an intimate relationship between budgeting and standard costing techniques and the workshop explores this.
 Once a budget has been set, there needs to be an accurate management reporting system that provides timely information.
 The main managerial responsibility once a budget has been set and agreed is to examine the variances that occur and to take the appropriate action.

 Budgeting is essential in most organisations to ensure that the corporate objectives are being delivered and that the activities that take place are being controlled.
 It is all about using your budget to control your business or organisation better and to be able to make more informed decisions.
 Budgets and budgetary control are relevant to all businesses and organisations, both manufacturing and service orientated, whether public, private or third sector.
 For in-house courses, an extensive pre-course consultation will be carried out in order to ‘bespoke’ the course content to the organisation.

 - The key rules of budgeting and the need to have clear links to corporate objectives.